bruce-hill/tomo/docs/lists.md

-# Arrays
+# Lists

-Tomo supports arrays as a container type that holds a list of elements of any type in a compact format.
-Arrays are immutable by default, but use copy-on-write semantics to efficiently mutate in place when possible. **Arrays are 1-indexed**, which means the first item in the array has index `1`.
+Tomo supports lists as a container type that holds a list of elements of any type in a compact format.
+Lists are immutable by default, but use copy-on-write semantics to efficiently mutate in place when possible. **Lists are 1-indexed**, which means the first item in the list has index `1`.

 ## Syntax

-Arrays are written using square brackets and a list of comma-separated elements:
+Lists are written using square brackets and a list of comma-separated elements:

 ```tomo
 nums := [10, 20, 30]
 ```

 Each element must have the same type (or be easily promoted to the same type).
-If you want to have an empty array, you must specify what type goes inside the array like this:
+If you want to have an empty list, you must specify what type goes inside the list like this:

 ```tomo
 empty := [:Int]
 ```

-For type annotations, an array that holds items with type `T` is written as `[T]`.
+For type annotations, an list that holds items with type `T` is written as `[T]`.

-### Array Comprehensions
+### List Comprehensions

-Arrays can also use comprehensions, where you specify how to dynamically create all the elements by iteration instead of manually specifying each:
+Lists can also use comprehensions, where you specify how to dynamically create all the elements by iteration instead of manually specifying each:

 ```tomo